-With Earth Day upon us, we wanted to share some easy (and fun) ways to workout that are great for your fitness and also kind to the earth.
+With Earth Day upon us, we wanted to share some easy (and fun) ways to workout that are great for your health and also kind to the earth.

 Outside of that though, you could also go outside.

-Make an even deeper impact by joining a race or an endurance event that raises money for an eco-friendly cause — give yourself something to train for while doing god for the earth.
-And if you do end up training for something, make sure to not forget about the weights.
+Make an even deeper impact by joining a race or an endurance event that raises money for an eco-friendly cause — give yourself something to train for while doing good for the earth.
+And if you do end up training for something, make sure to not forget about the weights

 When it comes to workout gear, try buying clothing that makes good use of recycled materials or are sourced sustainably.
 It may take some hunting, but more and more brands are taking eco-consciousness to heart by creating functional and fashionable clothes from recycled nylons to even wood pulp, and many will make donations to green charities and organizations or pledge to do good by the environment by planting trees or funding ocean clean-ups.